shinkyo0513/Manipulation-Skill-Assessment-from-Videos-with-Spatial-Attention/README.md

-# Manipulation-Skill Assessment from Videos with Spatial Attention Network
+# Manipulation-Skill Assessment from Videos with Spatial Attention

 ## Code for EPIC@ICCV2019 paper